ansible/ansible-builder/docs/index.rst

 Getting Started
 ***************

-To get started with Ansible Builder, you need to install ``ansible-builder`` and a containerization tool.
+To get started with Ansible Builder, you must install the ``ansible-builder`` utility and a containerization tool.
 Once you have the tools you need, create a file called ``execution_environment.yml``.
 This file is a :ref:`Execution Environment definition<Definition:Execution Environment Definition>`, where you can specify the exact content you want to include in your execution environment.
 You can specify these items:
 - system packages (any packages installed with ``apt`` or ``yum``)